shoggoth/ExplodeFight/README.md

 ## Current Tasks
 - Pickups and level end postamble
-- Redo game and level state machines.
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.

 ## Next Tasks
 - Player warp-in state
+- Redo game and level state machines
+- Make attract message different each time round.
 - Start adding mob experiments on the mob/ branches.
 - Add and remove physics properties on recycle and explode.
 - Make this build on TVOS as well.
 Look at the button class and get the focus rings to work.
 The frameworks will have to have new targets as well.